sevenlayermedia/fdmsafetyservices/wp-content/plugins/interactive-geo-maps/readme.txt

 Keep original region name for labels in grouped regions Replace remember tabs feature
 Add space to separate elements
-Selectable Lat. and Long. values with tripple click
+Selectable Lat. and Long. values with triple click

 = 1.6.7 =
 New Feature: add ?image parameter to single map pages to return image